-This page is dedicated for any inmate member wishing to express themselves through writing, poems or art work.
-There is so much hidden talent and creativity beyond the walls of prison.
-There are many stories to be shared with society.
-This page is for their voice to be heard or freedom to express their creativity.
+This page is dedicated to any inmate member wishing to express themselves through writing, poems or art work.
+There is so much hidden talent and creativity beyond the walls of prison, and many stories to be shared with the outside world.
+This page gives them the opportunity for their voice to be heard and the freedom to express their creativity.

 The Truth You Need To Know About Pimps and Prostitution

 Submitted by Frank Dorsey - profile located on MALE INMATES 5